cyberark/identity-demo-android/README.md

 ## Use Cases

 - Login

+* Authenticates user
-Step 1: Launch authorize URL in the browser Chrome Custom Tabs using OAuth PKCE flow Step 2: Open CyberArk Identity login web page
+1. Launch authorize URL in the browser Chrome Custom Tabs using OAuth PKCE flow
+2. Open CyberArk Identity login web page
-Step 3: Authenticates user in browser
+3. Authenticates user in browser
-Step 4: After the user authenticates, they are redirected back to the application and exchanging the received authorization code for access token and/or refresh token
+4. After the user authenticates, they are redirected back to the application and exchanging the received authorization code for access token and/or refresh token
-Step 5: Save the access token and/or refresh token in device storge using Keystore encryption
+5. Save the access token and/or refresh token in device storge using Keystore encryption

 - Logout

+* Logout user
-Step 1: Launch end session URL in the browser Chrome Custom Tabs Step 2: Clear access token from browser cookie
+1. Launch end session URL in the browser Chrome Custom Tabs
+2. Clear access token from browser cookie
-Step 3: End session
+3. End session

 - Enroll

-Enroll devices using access token
+* Enroll devices using access token

 - QR Code Authenticator

-Authenticates web app using QR Code Authenticator from mobile app Step 1: Reuest for camera permission
+* Authenticates web app using QR Code Authenticator from mobile app
+1. Reuest for camera permission
-Step 2: Open QR Code scanner
+2. Open QR Code scanner
-Step 3: Scan web page QR widget from mobile app
+3. Scan web page QR widget from mobile app
-Step 4: Client SDK will make REST API call using scanned data and access token Step 5: CyberArk Server will verify and authenticates the web app
+4. Client SDK will make REST API call using scanned data and access token
+5. CyberArk Server will verify and authenticates the web app

 - Biometrics

-Enable/disable the biometric options from the settings
+* Enable/disable the biometric options from the settings
 1. Invoke strong biometrics on app launch
 2. Invoke strong biometrics when access token expires